Overview

 study indicates project can work once the final hurdles are cleared. |

-Benefits to Council Should project proceed, the MM70 turbines
+Benefits Should project proceed, the MM70 turbines

 would make a powerful icon for Townsvilles potential as